-Other than the first year of a new award, the Grantee shall include an explanation of any estimated carryover amount by the budget categories (broken down by Grantee Administration, Grantee T&TA, Subgrantee Administration, Program Operations, Health and Safety, etc.) in which the funds are currently budgeted.
-The carryover explanation shall be provided in a separate spreadsheet or other document attached to the SF-424 Application in PAGE.
+Other than the first year of a new award, the Grantee shall include an explanation of any estimated carryover amount by the budget categories (broken down by Grantee Administration, Grantee T&TA, Subgrantee Administration, Program Operations, H&S, etc.) in which the funds are currently budgeted.
+The carryover explanation must include any formula (including SERC and CSPP) funds and shall be provided in a separate spreadsheet or other document attached to the SF-424 Application in PAGE.
 See Table 2: Carryover Example for reference.